 Our counselors are hand-selected for their warm and kind presence in addition to their expert training.
 We look forward to helping you select the best counselor for you.

-Cathy Canfield, LCSW, RPT-S, has a background working with the family as a whole.
-She sees parents as the central role of change and often includes babies, children, and partners as well, specializing in EMDR (Eye Movement Desensitization and Reprocessing), Play Therapy, anxiety, depression, women in transition and trauma.
+Cathy Canfield, LCSW, RPT-S, RTTP, is passionate about empowering the whole family and sees parents as essential change agents for themselves and their children.
+She often includes babies, children, and partners as well, specializing in EMDR (Eye Movement Desensitization and Reprocessing), RTT (Rapid Transformational Therapy), PCIT (Parent Child Interaction Therapy) Play Therapy, anxiety, depression and women.

 In addition to direct play therapy services, Cathy is available to provide supervision for candidates working towards their LCSW as well as supervision in play therapy in person or over video conference.